 Tiny cinnamon sugar croissant cereal is a crisp and delicious snack!
 All you need is puff pastry, cinnamon, sugar and egg.
-These tiny croissants are surprisingly meditative to make!
+These mini croissants are surprisingly meditative to make!

 In 2020, L’Appartement 4F was just a small home bakery in Brooklyn and took the world by storm with the release of their mini croissant cereal.
 Their cereal boxes currently retail for $50 per box of 250 mini croissant cereals–and they feel nearly impossible to get!
 Each of their boxes are hand-rolled and baked with care, so they only turn out a few boxes a day.